 d) A credit line with a financial institution

 3. Your stocks on the stock market are insured by:

 d) No one

-5. Who would need the greatest amount of life insurance if each of the following persons had the same amount of take home pay?
+5. Who would require the highest amount of life insurance if each of the following persons had the same amount of take home pay?

 a) A young single woman with two young children

 b) A young single woman with no children